Korla Pandit: Death and revelations

 Pandit died in Petaluma, California on October 2, 1998, two weeks past his 77th birthday.
-He was survived by his wife, Beryl, and their sons, Shari and Koram.
-(Koram would later rename himself John Pandit.)
+He was survived by his wife and their sons.

 Some two years after Pandit's death, R.J.
 Smith, magazine editor of Los Angeles, published an article revealing Pandit's true ancestry.

 During his life, Pandit kept in touch with his family of origin, but he wore his turban and did not bring his sons when visiting with them.
 According to Pandit's nephew, Ernest Redd, "Among the family we knew what he was doing and very little was said about it.
 There was times when he would come by, and it was kind of like a sneak visit.
 He might come at night sometime and be gone before we got up.
 He had to separate himself from the family to a certain extent.
 They would go to see him play, but they wouldn't speak to him.
 They would go to his show and then they would leave, and the family would greet him at a later time".
 Having met members of Pandit's extended family of origin, Stanford historian Allyson Hobbs wrote his family "felt he was very authentic and were very close to him".
 Pandit's sons heard rumors about their father's African-American background, but they rejected this information, insisting their father was the son of a New Delhi Brahmin.
 Shari died of cancer in December 2000, prior to the publication of Smith's exposé.

-Intrigued by the Smith article, John Turner and Eric Christensen, retired TV producers who had each known Pandit in his later years, made a documentary entitled Korla (2014).
+Intrigued by the Smith article, John Turner and Eric Christensen, retired TV producers who had each known Pandit in his later years, made a documentary titled Korla (2014).
 They wrote and produced the film together and Turner directed it.
 The duo interviewed an array of friends, fellow musicians, and family, discussing Pandit's life and achievements and exploring the complexities of racial identity.
 After Korla was widely released, various media outlets commented on Pandit's history, casting it as a classic American story of self-invention.